Anonymize

 Dictionary Modes

-When anonymizing data, you can control how replacement values are mapped:
+When anonymizing data, you can control how replacement values are mapped using different dictionary modes:

-User-defined scope: Define your own scope for consistent mapping using a custom scope string.
+Define your own scope for consistent mapping using a custom scope string.
+When selected, you can specify a custom scope name in the provided text field.

 Examples